renovatebot/renovate/docs/usage/self-hosted-configuration.md

 The corresponding public key can be used to create encrypted values for config files.
 If you want a simple UI to encrypt values you can put the public key in a HTML page similar to <https://renovatebot.com/encrypt>.

-Previously, public key encryption was used to encrypt secrets, but this approach has now been deprecated in favor of PGP.

 To create the key pair with GPG use the following commands:

 - `gpg --full-generate-key` and follow the prompts to generate a key.
 Name and email are not important to Renovate, and do not configure a passphrase.
 Use a 4096bit key.